-5. Interest in Master Trust Investment Account
+6. Interest in Master Trust Investment Account

 A portion of the Plan's investments are in the Principal Select Stable Value Separate Account (PSSVSA), which is reported as a Master Trust Investment Account (MTIA).
 The MTIA was established for the investment of assets of The Principal Select Savings Plan for Employees and The Principal Select Savings Plan for Individual Field (the Plans).
 The Plans gain access to the PSSVSA through a group annuity contract (Contract) issued by Principal Life.
 Each participating plan has an undivided interest in the PSSVSA.
-The PSSVSA is an insurance company separate account that invests in the Morley Stable Income Bond Fund (Bond Fund) and the Principal Liquid Asset Separate Account (PLASA).
-The Bond Fund is a collective investment trust that invests in investment-grade fixed income securities.
-The Bond Fund is maintained by PGITC.
-The PLASA is a separate account that invests in a money market fund.
+The PSSVSA is an insurance company separate account that invests in Morley Stable Income Bond Funds (Bond Funds) and the Principal Liquid Asset Separate Account (PLASA).
+The Bond Funds are collective investment trusts that invest in investment-grade fixed income securities.
+The Bond Funds are maintained by PGITC.
+The PLASA is a separate account that invests in high quality short term instruments.
 The PSSVSA is valued at contract value as reported to the Plans by Principal Life.

-As of December 31, 2019 and 2018, the Plan's interest in the net assets of the MTIA was approximately 89%.
+As of December 31, 2020 and 2019, the Plan's interest in the net assets of the MTIA was approximately 11%.
 Investment income and administrative expenses are allocated to the individual plans based upon each plan's interest in the MTIA.